PaulHaywood/ahk_scripts/WDM/README.md

 The first script you will need to use is the <b>'get_coords.ahk'</b> file

-This script will, once executed, will create a popup on screen of your current mouse co-ordinates Open the folder with this script inside, and highlight it (click once)
+This script, once executed, will create a popup on screen of your current mouse co-ordinates

+Open the folder with this script inside, and highlight it (click once)

 Then, move your mouse to the position you wish to get the co-ords for. for example, 'start run'